Ayo Dosunmu NBA Preview vs. the 76ers

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below, we break down Dosunmu's stats and trends to help you find the best prop bets.
+Below we will look at Dosunmu's stats and trends, helping you make good selections on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.